paolorechia/pydex/vscode-extension/pydex/README.md

 ## Requirements

 You need a pydex token to use this extension.
-You signup for free at:
+You can signup for free at:

 https://signup.codex.openimagegenius.com/signup

+NOTE: the signup is currently disabled for new users, until this app is reviewed by OpenAI

 ## Extension Settings